Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 -

-More sustained CPU performance (not just burst clocks)
+More sustained CPU performance (not just higher boost clocks)

 -